marcus-voss/my-homepage/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am passionate about using machine learning, AI, and data-driven methods to support the energy transition and climate change mitigation and adaptation.
+I am passionate about exploring the applications of machine learning, AI, and data-driven methods for sustainability, energy transition, and climate change mitigation and adaptation.

-I am an Intelligence Architect and AI Expert at Birds on Mars, where I enable companies to create value with their data.

-At the Distributed Artificial Intelligence Laboratory (DAI-Lab), I have coordinated and worked on several research projects investigating how digitization and AI can support the energy transition.
-Within those projects, I have been modeling, forecasting, and optimizing different demand-side processes such as electric vehicles, smart building- and smart home loads, and renewable generation.
-I coordinated the research group Smart Energy Systems, where I was responsible for aligning the DAI research for solutions for the energy system.
-I have co-supervised several Seminar, Bachelor and Master theses and project-based courses, mostly in applied machine learning for energy data, hoping to inspire more students to work in the field.

-In my doctoral research, I work on analyzing low voltage-level smart meter data using non-Euclidean distance measures and neural networks with applications in load forecasting and load profile clustering.
-Are you also analyzing load data?
-Then check out or contribute to our [list of load datasets](https://low-voltage-loadforecasting.github.io/)!

-I volunteer in Climate Change AI’s content committee to provide resources for researchers and practitioners transitioning into AI and machine learning for climate change mitigation and adaptation, like on the [CCAI Wiki](https://wiki.climatechange.ai/wiki/Welcome_to_the_Climate_Change_AI_Wiki).
+I am a __AI expert at [Birds on Mars](https://www.birdsonmars.com/)__, where I am responsible for AI applications for environmental sustainability.
+I am on the __Board of Directors of [Climate Change AI](https://www.climatechange.ai/)__, an international nonprofit catalyzing impactful work at the intersection of climate change and machine learning.

+I have been an __external lecturer on AI and data science__ at TU Berlin, Leuphana University Lüneburg, and CODE University.
+Previously, I was a __research associate at the TU Berlin__, where I led the Smart Energy Systems research group of the DAI Lab, working on AI applications in the smart grid and sustainable development of AI systems.
+I like to __give talks__ about AI and sustainability.

+If you are working on machine learning and smart meter data, check out our recent [__open access book__](https://link.springer.com/book/10.1007/978-3-031-27852-5) on load forecasting, this [Python tutorial](https://github.com/low-voltage-loadforecasting/book-case-study), and our [list of load datasets](https://low-voltage-loadforecasting.github.io/).